Azure/ResourceModules/docs/wiki/The library - Module design.md

 ---

-Modules are written in a flexible way, therefore you don't need to modify them from project to project, use case to use case, as they aim to cover most of the functionality that a given resource type can provide, in a way that you can interact with any module just by sending the required parameters to it - i.e., you don't have to know how the template of the particular module works inside, just take a look at the `readme.md` file of the given module to consume it.
+Modules are written in a flexible way; therefore, you don't need to modify them from project to project, use case to use case, as they aim to cover most of the functionality that a given resource type can provide, in a way that you can interact with any module just by sending the required parameters to it - i.e., you don't have to know how the template of the particular module works inside, just take a look at the `readme.md` file of the given module to consume it.

-The modules are multi-purpose, therefore contain a lot of dynamic expressions (functions, variables, etc.), so there's no need to maintain multiple instances for different use cases.
+The modules are multi-purpose; therefore, contain a lot of dynamic expressions (functions, variables, etc.), so there's no need to maintain multiple instances for different use cases.

 They can be deployed in different configurations just by changing the input parameters.
 They are perceived by the **user** as black boxes, where they don't have to worry about the internal complexity of the code, as they only interact with them by their parameters.